Mahón-Menorca Cheese vs Muenster Cheese

 Appearance and Aging

 Mahón-Menorca Cheese's appearance is colored ivory-yellow to orangey or brownish gray , is available in parallelepiped shape and is aged tender: 21-60 days, semi-cured: 2-5 months, vintage: >5 months .
-Muenster Cheese has a color of pale with orange rind .
+Muenster Cheese has a color of pale yellow interior, orange rind , comes in block, wheel, sliced and has an aging period of typically 2-6 weeks .

 Rind and Rennet Type